eberban/eberban/books/refgram/src/dictionary_conventions.md

 These words denote the vowel's type and constraints.
 Single letters like `a` can be used to represent an argument's generic type.

+The same letter used in multiple places means the arguments share the same type.

 Parentheses `()` represent predicate arguments (as opposed to atom arguments), where each argument constraint is listed in between, separated by commas.